fern-api/fern/.github/ISSUE_TEMPLATE/ruby.md

 ---
-name: Python Generator Bug report
+name: Ruby Generator Bug report
-about: Report a bug with the Python Generator
+about: Report a bug with the Ruby Generator
 title: "[Bug]"
-labels: python
+labels: ruby
 assignees: armandobelardo
 ---